Galloping in fast-growth natural merge sorts: Refined complexity bounds

 \begin{theorem} Theorems~\ref{thm:PoS-constant} and~\ref{thm:PoS-log} remain valid if we consider the algorithm \cASS instead of an algorithm with the tight middle-growth property. \end{theorem}

-\begin{proof} Both proofs of Theorems~\ref{thm:PoS-constant} and~\ref{thm:PoS-log} are based on the following construction.
-Given a constant~$\gamma$ and a merge tree~$\T$, we partition the runs of~$\T$ into sets~$\R_h$ of pairwise incomparable runs, such that each run~$R$ in each set~$\R_h$ has a length~$r \geqslant 2^{h-\gamma}$.
-In practice, in both proofs, we define~$\R_h$ as be the set of runs with height~$h$.
-Below, we adapt this approach.
+\begin{proof} Our proof is similar to the proofs of Theorems~\ref{thm:PoS-constant} and~\ref{thm:PoS-log}.
 Let~$\T$ be the merge tree induced by \cASS on an array~$A$ of length~$n$ and dual runs~$S_1,S_2,\ldots,S_\sigma$.
 Following the terminology of~\cite{Ju20}, we say that a run~$R$ in~$\T$ is \emph{non-expanding} if it has the same level as its parent~$\aR{1}$, i.e., if~$\ell = \al{1}$.
 It is shown, in the proof of~\cite[Theorem 3.2]{Ju20}, that the lengths of the non-expanding runs sum up to an integer smaller than~$3n$.
 Hence, we partition~$\T$ as follows.